Mobile Bay Area

 Confederate fortifications included:

-The city was surrounded by three rings of earthworks to the west; an outer line of minor works in 1862, an inner line of 16 numbered square redoubts in 1863, and an intermediate line of 13 lettered major redoubts and eight numbered minor redans in 1864.
+The city was surrounded by three rings of earthworks to the west; an outer line of trenchworks and minor works (Maury's Line) in 1862, an inner line of 16 numbered square redoubts (Leadbetter's Line) in 1863, and an intermediate line of 13 lettered major redoubts and eight numbered minor redans (Von Sheliha's Line) in 1864.
 Of the third line, the three largest works were named Fort Mouton (Fort B), Fort J.E.B.
-Stuart (Fort K) and Fort Sidney Johnston (Fort N) (13 guns) (remains unearthed in 2003 at former Monroe Park near Choctaw Point).
-The outer line also included several redoubts and batteries on the north-side of Three Mile Creek covering the northern approaches to the city via the Mobile and Ohio Railroad and Telegraph Road.
+Stuart (Fort K), and Fort Sidney Johnston (2) (Fort N) (13 guns) (remains unearthed in 2003 at former Monroe Park near Choctaw Point).
+The outer line also included several redoubts and batteries on the north side of Three Mile Creek covering the northern approaches to the city via the Mobile and Ohio Railroad, and Telegraph Road.
+The Mobile National Cemetery (est. 1866) at 1202 Virginia Street still has the remnants of a Confederate earthwork, located in the 1936 Addition across the street from the main part of the cemetery.

 Old Spanish Fort

 Built by the Spanish after retaking the area from the British.
 Attacked by the British in 1781.
 Rebuilt in 1799.
-A series of CSA works were later built here in 1864 (see below).
+A series of CSA works were later built here in 1864, the old Spanish work became Redoubt #1 (see below).

 Civil War Defenses of Spanish Fort